EDM115/ban-all-except-admins/README.md

-## For projects that can live in a single file
+## Check this project in 3 hours, I'm currently busy